Porthmadog: History

 Porthmadog came about after William Madocks built a sea wall, the Cob, in 1808–1811 to reclaim much of Traeth Mawr from the sea for farming use.
 Diversion of the Afon Glaslyn caused it to scour out a new natural harbour deep enough for small ocean-going sailing ships, and the first public wharves appeared in 1825.
 Quarry companies followed, with wharves along the shore almost to Borth-y-Gest, while slate was carted from Ffestiniog down to quays along the Afon Dwyryd, then boated to Porthmadog for transfer to seagoing vessels.

-In the later 19th-century, Porthmadog flourished as a port, its population rising from 885 in 1821 to over 3,000 by 1861.
+In the later 19th century, Porthmadog flourished as a port, its population rising from 885 in 1821 to over 3,000 by 1861.
 The rapidly growing cities of England needed high-quality roofing slate, which was brought to the new port by tramway from quarries in Ffestiniog and Llanfrothen.
 The Ffestiniog Railway opened in 1836, followed by the Gorseddau Tramway in 1856 and the Croesor Tramway in 1864.
 By 1873 over 116,000 tons (117,800 t) were exported through Porthmadog in over a thousand ships.
 Several shipbuilders were active at this time.
 They were known particularly for their three-masted schooners called Western Ocean Yachts, the last of which was launched in 1913.

 By 1841 the trackway across the reclaimed land had been straightened.
 It would develop into Stryd Fawr, the main commercial street of the town, with a range of shops and public houses and a post office, but the open green retained.
 A mineral railway to Tremadog ran along what would become Heol Madog.
 To the north was an industrial area of foundries, timber saw mills, slate works, a flour mill, a soda-pop plant and gasworks.

 Porthmadog's role as a commercial port, already reduced by the opening of the Aberystwith and Welsh Coast Railway in 1867, was effectively ended by the First World War, when the lucrative German market for slate collapsed.
 The 19th-century wharves survive, but the slate warehouses have been replaced by holiday apartments and the harbour is used by leisure yachts.

-Etymology
+Toponymy

-The name Porthmadog derives from its English spelling, Portmadoc, the official name until 1974.
+The name Porthmadog derives from its English spelling, Portmadoc, the official name until 1972.
 This was a conjunction of Port and Madocks, although some believe it is named after a folklore character, Madog ab Owain Gwynedd, whose name appears also in "Ynys Fadog" ("Madog Island").

 The earliest references to "Port Madoc" are from the 1820s in reference to shipping, well before the opening of the Ffestiniog Railway and the town's later growth.
 The name first appeared on an Ordnance Survey map in 1838.